 “This move represents our need for a smaller space, given (that) fewer employees use the office daily,” Mr. Crowder said via email.

 The company allowed guests and employees to return to the Hiawatha office, at 1 Parsons Drive, in August and expects to occupy the building for the remainder of 2022, Mr. Crowder said.

 “We are adapting in two ways,” Mr. Crowder said.
 “We are optimizing our office footprint globally.
 We are also using our offices with more intentionality, particularly when advantageous to collaborate and connect with one another in person.
 Our Iowa office will continue to be an essential place for our people to come together.”

 The company hasn’t yet announced a new downtown Cedar Rapids location.

 GoDaddy’s local workforce includes human resources, customer service and web development employees.
 Company officials declined to comment on its local employee headcount, though a company restructuring in June 2020 resulted in the loss of 134 jobs locally.
 At that time, the company reported 430 jobs in Iowa.

 According to the LoopNet listing, the 73,674-square-foot, two-story GoDaddy building in Hiawatha, built in 1991, is listed for $8.43 million.
 It includes more than 480 parking spaces, 584 cubicles, 11 conference rooms, two training facilities and four individual offices.

 GoDaddy completed an extensive $6 million renovation of the Hiawatha facility in 2017, including such amenities as a speakeasy-style bar, a casual work area with swings and relaxed seating, a fitness facility and a full-service cafeteria.
-A slide was also included to connect the building’s two floors, but was later removed.
+A slide was also included to connect the building’s two floors, but was later closed.

 The facility was also expanded by 12,000 square feet as part of the project.